soi-20/brains/_posts/2018-04-24-implement-functional-flow.md

 tags:
 comments: true
 ---
+## Why do functions matter?

+- Functions are a great abstraction.
+Looking at the input and output values gives you the complete information about the data flow.
+This makes functions very easy to reason about.
+Effiency.

+- With the absence of side effects, you also have no unintended side effects, which plague all thoughts which modifies state.

+- Functions are easily testable, they do not depend on an environment but just the function parameters.

+- For the same input a function necessarily always returns the same result, this also makes reasoning about a mind behavior easier.

+- As a consequence that they only depend on their inputs, functions usually are very composeable.

 ## Flow

 Flow isn’t like appearance or success that other people get to rate.
 It’s more like happiness or curiosity, like creativity.